tobozo/M5Stack-SD-Updater/README.md

 🍱 UNPACKING
 ------------

-Open both sketches from the "examples/M5Stack-SD-Update" menu.
+**1) Open both sketches from the "examples/M5Stack-SD-Update" menu.**

-**1) Compile the "M5Stack-SD-Menu.ino" example.** This sketch is the menu app.
-It must be compiled once (sketch / export compiled binary) and saved on the SD Card root directory as "menu.bin" for persistence.
-It should also be flashed on the M5Stack.
+**2) Compile the "M5Stack-SD-Menu.ino" example.** <br />
+This sketch is the menu app.
+It must be (a) compiled and saved to the root directory of a micro SD card for persistence and (b) flashed onto the M5Stack.

-**2) Merge and compile the "M5Stack-SDLoader-Snippet.ino" example.** It is possible to embed any M5 app by implementing the M5Stack SD Loader Snippet.
-This sketch can be used as a boilerplate to code an app from scratch.
+(a) In the Arduino IDE, go to Sketch / Export compiled binary , and compile the file.
+Rename the file "menu.bin" and copy it to the micro SD card. (b) Next, flash "menu.bin" to the M5Stack.

+**3) Make sketches compatible with the SD-Updater Menu .** <br />

+The brief bit of code in the "M5Stack-SDLoader-Snippet.ino" sketch can be used to make any Arduino compatible sketch compatible for use with the SD-Updater menu.

   For an existing M5 app, find the line: